-Net Promoter Score (NPS) is one of the key metrics to measure the business’s success.
+Net Promoter Score (NPS) email is sent to request customers to answer a short question and rate you on the scale of 0-10.
+It is one of the key metrics to measure the business’s success.
 NPS question measures the likelihood of somebody referring your organization to their friends or colleagues.
 It also helps to estimate future sales and hence the growth of the company.

 Based on our experience, we thought of sharing some of our takeaways from conducting thousands of NPS surveys with you.
 Below are some of the tips that will get you a high response rate from your NPS emails.

 NPS email examples to measure your Net Promoter Score

 Subject: Your honest feedback can make a difference; please rate us.

 You have been using <Product/Service Name> for some time now.
 Thank you for selecting us over others.